heagenb03/Dealr/README.md

 | `legal/` | Git submodule holding the published legal and landing pages |
 | `tools/` | Store and launch assets, including the screenshots at the top of this file |
 | `firestore.rules`, `firebase.json`, `.firebaserc` | Firebase project configuration and security rules |

-### What is not in this repo

-The backend's local-dev and deployment configuration — the Compose file, the AWS SAM template and its config, and the deploy scripts — are gitignored and are **not** published here.
-They exist in the private working tree but no tracked copy ships with this repository, so the service is not deployable from a clone as-is.
-This is deliberate; it is called out explicitly so nobody spends an afternoon on instructions that cannot run.

-What *is* tracked for the backend: the full C++ source, `CMakeLists.txt`, and both `Dockerfile` and `Dockerfile.lambda`.
-The solver is readable, buildable in principle, and reviewable — it just is not wired to anyone's AWS account.

-The app also expects a `frontend/.env` supplying `EXPO_PUBLIC_API_BASE_URL` plus Firebase, RevenueCat, and Google OAuth keys.
-That file is not published either.
-Without `EXPO_PUBLIC_API_BASE_URL` the app still runs — it simply resolves no endpoint and settles every game with the on-device greedy solver.

 ## License